impredicative/gitblobts/README.md

 blobs3_descending: List[Blob] = list(store.getblobs(start_utc=time.time(), end_utc=time.time() - 86400))
 ```

+<!--
-## To do
+## Wish list
 * Add tests, also refactoring the code to be more testable.
 * Add documentation.

-<!--
-## Wish list
 * Considering organizing blobs into directory structure: YYYY/MM/DD/HH
 * Support asyncio or avoiding waiting for commit+push.
 * Support label/key/name/hash as filenames as an alternative to timestamp.